 And for dog owners, many of the boat companies welcome dogs of all sizes and have a fleet of boats of different sizes available, that one can pick depending on the number of their human and canine crew members.

 Emirates Air Line crosses the River Thames between Greenwich Peninsula and the Royal Docks.
-It’s a great way to get a birds-eye-view of the Thames and discover a unique view of London.
+It’s a great way to get a birds-eye-view of the Thames and discover a unique view of London and the Thames Barrier.

 You can use your Oyster Card, but if you buy a ticket there you can keep it as a nice souvenir.
 There isn’t much to do on at Royal Victoria Docks so get a return ticket.